fr-ser/grafana-sqlite-datasource/README.md

 The most up to date (but also most generic) information can always be found here:
 [Grafana Website - Plugin Installation](https://grafana.com/docs/grafana/latest/plugins/installation/#install-grafana-plugins)

-### Installing the Plugin on an Existing Grafana With the CLI
+### Installing the Official and Released Plugin on an Existing Grafana With the CLI

 Grafana comes with a command line tool that can be used to install plugins.